theeugenechong/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 * Should work on any _mainstream OS_ with Java 11 or above installed.
-* Should be able to store up to 1000 meetings, forum posts, and financial statements without observing any noticeable sluggishness in performance.
+* Should be able to store up to 100 meetings, forum posts, and financial statements without observing any noticeable sluggishness in performance.
-* Should log in and enter user-specific roles faster than traditional web-applications
+* Should log in and enter user-specific roles faster than traditional web-applications.
 * A user with average typing speed should be able to accomplish meeting scheduling and forum posting faster and more reliably using commands than using a mouse interaction GUI driven app.
 * A user with average typing speed should also be able to accomplish financial statement creation faster than by human means or a mouse interaction GUI driven app.